coderefinery/git-intro/_episodes/06-staging-area.md

 exercises: 10
 questions:
   - Why do we recommend to first add, then commit a change?
-  - How can I reason about what to commit in a single commit?
+  - What should be included in a single commit?
 objectives:
-  - Try to demystify the Git staging area.
+  - Demystify the Git staging area.
-  - Enforce the concept of telling a story with your git repository.
+  - Learn how to tell a story with your commit history.
-  - Goal is to understand, not to remember (you can revisit this page later).
 keypoints:
   - The staging area helps us to create well-defined commits.
 ---

 ## `git add` vs `git commit`

-This whole time, we have been using `git add` every time we want to commit, separate from `git commit`.
+We have been using `git add` every time we want to commit a change, separate from `git commit`.
 Why?
 We will demystify this now, and learn how to *keep organized*.

 ## Commit history is telling a story about how your code came to be

+- Code is rarely self-documenting.
-Everybody says they write self-documenting code but the reality is reading code is seldom clear.
-In particular, code itself doesn't tell you how it came to be, just what is there now.
+- Code also doesn't reveal how it came to be, only what is there now.

-It would be great if all changes were documented, but that is too much to ask most of the time.
+- It would be great if all changes were documented, but that is too much to ask.

-So what is a good compromise?
-You will always make version history and commit messages, and if these are clear then you are a long way to organized code.  **If you make these a habit now, the drain on your time and resources is minimal in the future**
+- What is a good compromise?

+Git forces you to create version history and commit messages, and if these are clear then you are a long way to organized code.

 ### It is useful to have a nice and readable history